GaijinEntertainment/DagorEngine/_docs/source/assets/lighting/photometric_lights.md

 generator](https://lightonline.ru/documents/Other/IES_Generator.html), which is
 simple to use: you draw the light profile in the vertical plane with the mouse.
-The resulting profile is then "rotated" around the vertical axis (similar to the *Lathe* modifier in *3ds Max*, which creates a 3D object from a spline).
+The resulting profile is then "rotated" around the vertical axis (similar to the *Lathe* modifier in 3ds Max, which creates a 3D object from a spline).
 However, this tool cannot create non-symmetrical IES profiles along both axes, meaning the light distribution cannot vary simultaneously on walls and floors.

 ![Photometric Light Sources](./_images/photometric_lights_01.jpg)